eniolaomotee/HNG-StageTwo/README.md

-# CRUD API Documentation
+# PYTHON API Documentation

-This documentation outlines the usage of the CRUD API for managing "person" resources.
-The API is built using Python, SQLAlchemy, and SQLite and provides Create, Read, Update, and Delete (CRUD) operations.
+This documentation outlines our Python application and explains the CRUD operation performed.The API is built using Python, SQLAlchemy, and SQLite and provides Create, Read, Update, and Delete (CRUD) operations.

 ## Table of Contents